QUALITY. FRAME-ACCURACY. MONETIZATION.

 However, both SCTE standards have evolved significantly to include many more types of metadata which can now describe in greater detail the components of the video stream.
 This offers much greater application than the original intention (local avails), but also provides a much wider array of options, such that today there are more than twenty different types of boundaries between commercials and program segments defined.
 This has led to a lack of consistency of implementation between content providers and manufacturers which has, in turn, hindered the usefulness.

-If you need to implement SCTE 104/35 as part of your OTT or TV everywhere strategy – whether your goal is additional revenue through new advertising opportunities or conformance to rights agreements – Crystal Connect can overcome the technical challenges and inconsistent implementation by broadcast automation and transcoder manufactures with unique features that include:
+If you need to implement SCTE 104/35 as part of your OTT or TV everywhere strategy – whether your goal is additional revenue through new advertising opportunities or conformance to rights agreements – Crystal Connect can overcome the technical challenges and inconsistent implementation by broadcast automation and transcoder manufacturers with unique features that include:

 - Messages that are Frame Accurate.